chrinide/ET-NWChem/README.md

-# Geenralized Mulliken-Hush Analysis of Electron Transfer Calculation in NWChem
+# Generalized Mulliken-Hush Analysis of Electron Transfer Calculation in NWChem

 Computing electron transfer matrix element (H_ab) or electron transfer integral using a Generalized Mulliken−Hush (GMH) in NWChem program.